We involve Western Michigan University students in the Lee Honors College community in many ways.

 Advising and mentoring

 The college offers advising on the main campus in the honors college building and in the advising offices in Ackley, College of Engineering and Applied Sciences, and College of Health and Human Services.
 Often, the advising hours outside of the honors college building are in the early evening for those students who might not be able to take time during the day to see an advisor.
-Our Peer Student Success Team is current students who offer their time to mentor our freshmen.
+Our Peer Student Success Team is comprised of current students who offer their time to mentor our freshmen.
 They also hold office hours in the Ackley advising office.

 Volunteering and socializing